rmdm/rmgr/README.md

 ### `rmgr () => resources`

-Initializes an **rmgr** instance.
+A factory function that initializes an **rmgr** instance.

 ### `resources.add (initialize, dispose) => Promise`

-Awaits `initialize` function to resolve, and returns its result. `dispose` is called either when `rmgr.close` is called, or when one of consequent `rmgr.add`'s `initialize` function is thrown.
+Awaits `initialize` function to resolve, and returns its result. `dispose` is called either when `resources.close` is called, or when one of consequent `resources.add`'s `initialize` function is thrown.
 Both `initialize` and `dispose` functions support both callbacks and promises.
 To use the callback you need to add corresponding parameter to the required `initialize` or `dispose` function.

 ##### `initialize ([cb])`

 It is expected to resolve a resource that later will be disposed.
-When `cb` param is specified, the function is called with the ordinary node-style callback of signature `(err, result)`.
+When `cb` param is specified, the function is called with the ordinary node-style callback of signature `(err, resource)`.

 ##### `dispose (resource, [cb])`